Step-by-Step Guide

 Phase 5: Organizational Scale and Continuous Improvement (Ongoing)

 Transition from project-based deployment to an ongoing operational capability.
 Establish a regular cadence for reviewing agent performance, updating knowledge bases, refining prompts, and adding new capabilities.
-Assign clear ownership for each agent system to ensure that maintenance and improvement do not fall through the cracks as the novelty wears off.
+Assign clear ownership for each agent system to ensure that maintenance and improvement don't fall through the cracks as the novelty wears off.

 Track cumulative ROI across all AI agent deployments and report it regularly to leadership.
 As the number of agents grows, the total value delivered becomes a compelling story for continued investment.
 Businesses that track and report ROI consistently find it much easier to get budget approval for new AI initiatives.